anynines/a9s-cli-v2/Readme.md

 return code `0` as the desired state of the service instance being delete is reached.

-## Applying a SQL File to a Service Instance
+## Applying a SQL File to a PG Service Instance

 Uploading a SQL file, executing it using `psql` and deleting the file can be done with: